meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

   so the sender has to lock more CC than they expect to be needed for the transfer.
 For example, token standard transfers of CC lock 4x the expected CC fees to ensure that the transfer can be executed even if the CC fees change in the meantime (see [code](https://github.com/hyperledger-labs/splice/blob/28d17694f42c4b9ff96b6487ab994d43e9879a3c/daml/splice-amulet/daml/Splice/Amulet/TwoStepTransfer.daml#L85-L89)).
+  This approach is problematic as it reduces capital efficiency, creates extra change coins that have to be merged back into the user's balance, and might nevertheless lead to failed transfers in case the CC fees or conversion rate change more than 4x.

 * **CC fee accounting is challenging.** CC is a financial asset, which requires accurate financial accounting of the CC balance of users.
   Thus any application using CC needs to implement logic to account for the CC fees and book them properly.